joshjchon/stock-predictor/README.md

 # Stock Price Predictor Using SVR

 ## Description
 This project predicts stock prices using Support Vector Regression (SVR).
 The prediction is based on historical stock price data.
 Three different SVR models, each with a different kernel (RBF, Linear, and Polynomial), are trained on the data.
 The models' predictions are then visualized alongside the actual stock prices to evaluate their performance.
+Made by Anirudh Nagasamudra and Joshua Chon.

 ## Installation
 Ensure you have the following Python libraries installed: